JavaScriptKC/workshop/_posts/2012-11-5-data-storage.md

 This is the proper way to start all Node.js projects.
 If you're using source control, `package.json` should be added to it.
 Then, if someone were to clone your repository, they would simply run `npm install` and NPM would download all of the necessary files to develop and run your project.

-After all of that `package.json` should look sorta like this
+After all of that `package.json` should look sorta like this:

 {% highlight javascript %}
 {